charlyhayoz/tablefootball_score/README.md

 The application is then builded in the `frontend/www` folder.

-Then, copy all the file to the `backend/public/app` folder with the command : `cp -r www/* ../backend/public/app`
+Then, copy all the file from it to `backend/public/app` folder with the command : `cp -r www/* ../backend/public/app`

 #### Creating new page